Obama also congratulated the NFL

 The 24-year-old got the news by telephone from Rams’ coach Jeff Fisher, who told Sam: “You are a Ram.
 The wait is finally over.”

-Sam, who was filmed by ESPN as he got the call, broke down in tears and kissed his boyfriend.
-"Thank you," he could be heard saying to Fisher.
+Sam, who was filmed by ESPN as he got the call, broke down in tears in the arms of his boyfriend.
+“Thank you,” he could be heard saying to Fisher.

 Later, Sam took to Twitter to post a picture of himself, smiling.
 “Thank you to the St. Louis Rams and the whole city of St. Louis,” he said in the post.
 “I’m using every (ounce) of this to achieve greatness!!”